YuhanLiu6/YuhanLiu6.github.io/_pages/about.md

   - /about.html
 ---

 I'm now a senior undergraduate majoring in mathematics and applied mathematics at Southern University of Science and Technology (SUSTech), China.
 I'm also a member of Undergraduate Mathematics Honor Program at SUSTech.
 My general research interests lie in computational and applied mathematics.
+Here is my CV